-There's No Place Like Work - Part One
+There's No Place Like Work

 We've been thinking a lot about how the COVID-19 pandemic has changed the workplace, and how the challenges we have faced have inspired creativity and innovation, in addition to new business behaviours.